-On a chilly morning we leave the comfort of Govindghat and we will begin our climb for Ghangaria.
+On a chilly morning we leave the comfort of Govindghat and trek to Ghangharia.
+We begin our gradual ascent towards Ghangharia which is the base for VOF and Hemkund and Hemkund Sahib.
 As we climb up, the river Lakshman Ganga, flows down below and comes closer to the level at which it flows.
 After steep climb, reaching Ghangaria feels like an achievement.
-After arrival at Ghangaria, explore the surroundings in the evening followed by dinner.
-Overnight stay in Ghangaria.
+After arrival at Ghangaria, before you retire for the night, gorge in some special dinner at the guest house.

-Leave Govindghat early for your return journey.
+Leave from Govindghat hotel by early morning for your return journey.
 Arrive at Haridwar by evening and say goodbye to your trek mates.
 Valley of flower trek ends here.

 - Backpack with rain cover(40-60lts)

 - Daypack/Knapsack – Optional